mds-lord/py_exchange/README.md

 ## How to use

-This repo consists of two files: .py script itself and simple .ini The very basic use is to save those files in any folder and run
+This repo consists of two files: *import.py* script itself and simple *import.ini* The very basic use is to save those files in any folder and run
 ```
 import.py